HEATHER CAME & ASSOCIATES

 STRATEGIC PLANNING

-Expert independent strategic planning support for your organisation / network to refine and achieve your equity, Te Tiriti and antiracism goals
+Expert strategic planning support to achieve equity, Te Tiriti and antiracism goals

 CRITICAL TIRITI ANALYSIS